malcobrown-dotcom/Malcolm-Brown-CV/README.md

 - Implemented **hybrid working strategies** with “Team Agreements”.
 - Designed and ran **large-scale mentoring and coaching programs**.
 - Provided **consultative support to executives** on workforce and culture strategy.
+- Partnered with **workplace and real estate teams** to align office design with employee culture, learning, and well-being.

 **Head of Business Planning & Strategy, Head of PMO, T&I — Financial Markets (2016 – 2020)**
 - Directed **USD 60M+ portfolio governance** across projects and BAU.